-There are few journeys that have such a contrast between the two destinations like this one, as you drop over five thousand feet from Nairobi in the mountains to the tropical heat of Mombasa, which lies at under a hundred feet above sea level.
-Along the route, the train passes through wonderful open areas, and it is common to spot giraffes, ostriches and impala and so many other species as you travel.
+Few journeys have such a contrast between the two destinations like this one, as you drop over 5,000 feet from Nairobi in the mountains to the tropical heat of Mombasa, which lies at under 100 feet above sea level.
+Along the route, the train passes through beautiful open areas, and it is common to spot giraffes, ostriches, impala, and so many other species as you travel.

 Bulawayo to the Victoria Falls, Zimbabwe

-This train runs with some historic rolling stock from the 1950s and does show some of the neglect caused by the economic situation in Zimbabwe, but the first class sleeping compartments are quite affordable for most international visitors.
+This train runs with some historic rolling stock from the 1950s.
+It does show some of the neglect caused by the economic situation in Zimbabwe.
+First-class sleeping compartments are quite affordable for most international visitors.

-However, it is the experience that makes this route special, and as it is an overnight train, the sunrise as you travel across the plains towards the falls is sensational, and you can spot all kinds of wildlife while also seeing the spray of the falls rising on the horizon.
+It is the experience that makes this route special, and as it is an overnight train, the sunrise as you travel across the plains towards the falls is sensational.
+You can spot all kinds of wildlife while also seeing the spray of the falls rising on the horizon.

 Metlaoui to Redeyef, Tunisia

 This is a seasonal train that travels a stunning route through the Selja Gorge and includes plenty of wonderful views of the Atlas Mountains too.
-The train was once the property of the Bey of Tunis but has now been adapted to hold the tourists who flock to this line specifically because of the wonderful views throughout the route.
-Having originally been built to transport phosphates from these mountains, it now offers a very different service.
+The train was once the property of the Bey of Tunis but has now been adapted to hold tourists.
+Tourists flock to this line precisely because of the beautiful views throughout the route.
+Originally built to transport phosphates from these mountains, it now offers a very different service.